 - A bulletin board dedicated to the 5S System.
 You can post educational material, event notices and location charts of designated areas.
 Before and after pictures are useful to show how bad things were and how much better they are now.

 - Rewards such as recognition of areas, groups or teams for their efforts in support of the 5S System

 - 5S is a team oriented system, allow anyone to offer suggestions on improvements.
 You will be surprised at what employees can come up with.
 Plus, no one knows better how the work flows than the ones doing the work.
 This is useful information for the standardization step.

-A 5S System is a low cost system used to identify and eliminate waste from the workplace.
+A 5S System is a low-cost system used to find and cut out waste from the workplace.
 This will lead to more productivity, safer, and cleaner work environment.
-If you want to implement a 5S System in your workplace
+If you want to set up a 5S System in your workplace

 - Education yourself about the 5S System